How to start freelancing?

 Find your skillset

-Getting started with freelancing is in fact very easy and you don’t have to do anything special for it … provided some conditions.
+Getting started with freelancing is in fact very easy and you don’t have to do anything special for it … provided some conditions are met.

 The first step is to have a skill that others are willing to pay for.